syncfusion-content/flutter-docs/Flutter/xlsio/working-with-workbook.md

 ## Saving a Excel workbook to file system

-You can save the created or manipulated workbook to file system using saveAsStream() method of Workbook.
+You can save the created or manipulated workbook to file system using saveSync() method of Workbook.
 The workbook is saved in the XLSX format.

 {% highlight dart %}